IdoBH123/CPP---Digital-Library/README.md

 # CPP---Digital-Library

 ## Overview
-The Digital Library Management System is designed to efficiently manage the borrowing and return of digital books for both customers and librarians.
+The Digital Library Based on C++ Management System is designed to efficiently manage the borrowing and return of digital books for both customers and librarians.
 It uses an object-oriented programming approach, ensuring a structured and organized system.
 The system is built with multiple classes, each responsible for specific aspects of library operations.
 This design allows for scalability, maintainability, and a seamless user experience.